RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy - Introduction to EDR.md

 <h3>Room Prerequisites</h3>
 <p>

--Basic knowledge of different endpoints (Windows, Linux, Mac) and the common attacks on them<br>
+- Basic knowledge of different endpoints (Windows, Linux, Mac) and the common attacks on them<br>
--Awareness of the role of the SOC team</p>
+- Awareness of the role of the SOC team</p>

 <p><em>Answer the question below</em></p>